Djimi Traoré

-Djimi Traoré (born 1 March 1980) is a former professional footballer who works as a coach for the Right to Dream Academy.
-He played as a left-back or centre-back.
-Born in France, Traoré played for Mali, and at club level, he played for Laval, Liverpool – with whom he won multiple honours including the 2004–05 Champions League – Lens, Charlton Athletic, Portsmouth, Rennes, Birmingham City, Monaco, Marseille and Seattle.
+Djimi Traoré (born 1 March 1980) is a professional football coach and former player who played as a left-back or centre-back.
+He is a coach for the Right to Dream Academy.
+Born in France, Traoré played for the Mali national team.

+At club level, Traoré played for Laval, Liverpool – with whom he won multiple honours including the 2004–05 Champions League – Lens, Charlton Athletic, Portsmouth, Rennes, Birmingham City, Monaco, Marseille and Seattle Sounders.

 Club career

 Liverpool

-Traoré started his career at home club Laval before moving on to Liverpool.
+Traoré started his career at local club Laval before moving on to Liverpool.
 He made his debut for the Reds on 14 September 1999 in a 5–1 win over Hull City in the League Cup.

 In the 2001–02 season, Traoré was loaned to Lens for the season, during which he made 19 appearances.
 He returned to Anfield for the 2002–03 season, scoring his first (and what turned out to be his only) Liverpool goal in the UEFA Cup against Steaua București.

 Traoré spent the 2003–04 season, manager Gérard Houllier's last at the club, in the reserve team, of which he was captain, and almost left Liverpool for their Merseyside neighbours Everton on the 2004 transfer deadline day, but was convinced to remain at Liverpool by their new manager Rafael Benítez.

 The defender's career appeared to have been revitalised by Benítez: While the defender had appeared poor positionally, and seemed reluctant to attack, particularly during the 2004–05 season, he showed more willingness to support the left winger, as well as improving his positional play.

 Traoré scored an own goal in the third round of the 2004–05 FA Cup against then Championship side Burnley, as he attempted a turn and drag-back within his own six-yard box.

 It turned out to be the only goal of the game and handed Burnley a 1–0 victory over their Premiership opponents.

-Traoré remained a regular at Liverpool, and eventually made the starting line-up as Liverpool qualified for the 2005 Champions League Final against Milan.
+Traoré remained a regular at Liverpool, and eventually made the starting line-up as Liverpool qualified for the 2005 UEFA Champions League final against Milan.
 After conceding the free kick that led to Paolo Maldini's goal in the opening minute, In the second half his play improved, and a goalline clearance to deny Andriy Shevchenko a likely winner contributed to his winning a Champions League medal as Liverpool fought back from 3–0 down to draw 3–3 and beat Milan 3–2 on penalties.

 In the 2005–06 season, Traoré found his first team appearances limited, with John Arne Riise and Stephen Warnock also starting regularly at left back.
-He was an unused substitute as Liverpool beat West Ham United on penalties to win the 2006 FA Cup Final at the Millennium Stadium.
+He was an unused substitute as Liverpool beat West Ham United on penalties to win the 2006 FA Cup final at the Millennium Stadium.
 This was to be his last season with Liverpool, and, although he had played some part in Liverpool's pre-season in 2006, he was sold to Charlton Athletic for £2 million on 8 August 2006.